Pete-Schimkat/discord-bot/README.md

 # discord-bot
-A private project developed with the powerful API discord.py.
+A private project developed with the powerful API discord.py in python.
 Originally used on private servers.
 Note that I developed this years ago and have stopped maintaining it.
 Discord.py and other API's used in this code have since been extensively reworked and are likely to not function properly anymore.

 ## Features
 * Basic commands that send arbitrary text or images